 Prerequisites: BIO 240 with a grade of C or better, BIO 243.

 Continuation of study of structure and function of human body.
-Topics include cardiovascular system, lymphatic system,
+Topics include cardiovascular system, lymphatic system, respiratory system, digestive system, urinary system, and reproduction.

 BIO 242 Anatomy and Physiology Supplement ...
 1